TomasZlamal/TmuxScript/README.md

 cmake ..
 cmake --build .
 ```
 You should get a `tmuxscript` executable in the build directory.
+You can optionally rename this to `tmx`.
+Put the executable in your system PATH.
+Now you can use it using `tmx script.tmx`.
 ## Testing
 Testing is set up with CMake, so it works similiarly to building.
 ```bash